MattB859/Ms1-Malaysian-Restaurant/README.md

     -   ### Home Page

         1. For the home page Imagery is very important.
-The large background hero image is designed to capture the visitor's attention with its beautiful presentation of the foods served in the restaurant.
+The large background hero image is designed to capture the visitor's attention with its beautiful presentation of the food served in the restaurant.

         2. On the left of the image is some text which gives a warm inviting message.